regular-life/PW-Net/readme.md

-**Note**: This repository is a fork of [Eoin Kenny's original code](https://github.com/EoinKenny/Prototype-Wrapper-Network-ICLR23).
+**Note**: This repository is a fork of [the original code by Eoin Kenny et. al](https://github.com/EoinKenny/Prototype-Wrapper-Network-ICLR23).
 All credit due to them.

 # CSE564, Reinforcement Learning, Group 2